-Nala aka "Nala - Wala, Nyum - Nyum, Boom Chooka Now Wow!"
+"Nala - Wala, Nyum - Nyum Boom Chooka Now Wow!"

 B&W Nala

-When I'm not using my wheelchair, Nala & I are TETHERED TOGETHER
+When I wasn't using my wheelchair, Nala & I were a TETHERED TEAM that children loved!

 Nala at Booksigning